apocalyptech/exordium/README.rst

    to get Exordium's static files in place.

 8. Either start the development server with ``python manage.py runserver`` or bring up your existing server.
-Visit the administrative area in *Dynamic Preferences > Global preferences* and set the values for the
+Also ensure that you have a webserver configured to allow access directly to your music library files, and optionally to the zipfile downloads Exordium will create.

-   following:
+9. Visit the administrative area in *Dynamic Preferences > Global preferences* and set the values for the following:

    - **Exordium Library Base Path**: This is what defines where your music library can be found on disk.